lilipads/CS294-112-reinforcement_learning_project_solutions/hw3/README.md

 ![double_q](img/qlearning_pong_reward.png)

-Oddly, the double-q results are worse.(Thanks DanielTakeshi[https://github.com/DanielTakeshi] for pointing out a bug!)
+Oddly, the double-q results are worse.(Thanks DanielTakeshi[https://github.com/DanielTakeshi] for pointing out a bug!
+After fixing the bug, it got better, but I haven't got the full results to post here.)

 Here is a qualitative result of the Pong game learned with Q learning at peak performance (green is the trained agent):